fsziegler/GTD-Kanban/README.md

 # GTD-Kanban

-*"I must create a system or be enslaved by another man's; I will not reason and compare: my business is to create."* --William Blake
+`"I must create a system or be enslaved by another man's; I will not reason and compare: my business is to create."`

+`--William Blake`

 ##1 Life Organizer, based on "Getting Things Done" and Kanban

 Purpose: To create a software tool for creative people to organize and track various aspects of their lives, including projects.
 This is conceptually based on two works: David Allen's book ["Getting Things Done"](https://en.wikipedia.org/wiki/Getting_Things_Done) and the Kanban methodology for managing projects, in particular the form of Kanban outlined in ["Personal Kanban"](http://www.personalkanban.com/) by Jim Benson and Tonianne DeMaria Barry.
+This tool is intended to empower the individual, not the collective.

 ### 1.1 Getting Things Done
+`"Plans are worthless, but planning is everything"`

+`--Dwight D. Eisenhower`

 One thesis in "Getting Things Done" ("GTD") is that if your mind has more than one problem to solve, you will not be effective at solving any of them until you have put them into a "**trusted system**".
 This clears your mind to focus on one problem at a time.
 GTD has a [workflow](https://en.wikipedia.org/wiki/Getting_Things_Done#/media/File:GTDcanonical.png) for processing all of the tasks, ideas, problems, and goals ("issues") in your mind.
 A useful open-source brain-storming software tool for collecting all these issues is [FreeMind](http://freemind.sourceforge.net/wiki/index.php/Main_Page).

-*"Plans are worthless, but planning is everything"* --Dwight D. Eisenhower

 ####1.1.a GTD Workflow
 In GTD, you start by identifying and classifying all of your issues.
 These start in your **In-basket**.
 If an issue **is not** actionable, you place it into one of the following: